Attention: Here be dragons

 print("You clicked me!")

 That's it for our basic button.
 You can save this as my_button.gd inside the plugin folder.
-You'll also need a 16×16 icon to show in the scene tree.
-If you don't have one, you can grab the default one from the engine and save it in your addons/my_custom_node folder as icon.png, or use the default Godot logo (preload("res://icon.svg")).
+You may have a 16×16 icon to show in the scene tree.
+If you don't have one, you can grab the default one from the engine and save it in your addons/my_custom_node folder as icon.svg, or use the default Godot logo (@icon("res://icon.svg")).

 Truco